sarwirr/sarwirr/README.md

         language: English
         os: Pop Os
     bio: |
-       I am a fourth year Network and Telecommunication student at the National Institute of Applied Science and Technologies.
+       I am a final year Network and Telecommunication student at the National Institute of Applied Science and Technologies.
 ```